neoswap-ai/neoswap-solana-collection-swap/README.md

 };
 ```

-## Example Usage
+# Example Usage

 ### Imports

-you can also find imports in a destructured way accessible in the package
+You can also find imports in a destructured way accessible in the package

 ```js
 import { UTILS, CREATE_INSTRUCTIONS as CI, TYPES } from "@neoswap/solana-collection-swap";